 Use the Search Box below to buy your train tickets from Kuala Kangsar to Kuala Lumpur.

 Kuala Kangsar train station is 1.3 km walking distance from Kuala Kangsar Bus Terminal.

 Kuala Lumpur Sentral Station

-Trains from Kuala Kangsar terminate at KL Sentral Station in Kuala Lumpur.
+The main railway station in Kuala Lumpur is KL Sentral Station in Kuala Lumpur.

 Shopping in Kuala Lumpur

 Kuala Lumpur is one of the most popular places in South East Asia to go shopping, and many foreign visitors come to Kuala Lumpur specifically for shopping.
 What makes Kuala Lumpur such a popular place to go shopping is the combination of great and international transport links, range of different types of retail outlet, and competitive pricing.
 You can get a bargain in Kuala Lumpur for whatever your price range; shopping in Kuala Lumpur is not just for rich foreign dictators and their families (Grace Mugabe shopped in Kuala Lumpur) but also for people on much more modest budgets buying everyday clothes, electrical goods and other household items.

 Kuala Lumpur is best known for its ultra modern shopping malls with designers shops and facilities such as cinemas, bowling alleys and even theme parks: Pavillion Kuala Lumpur Shopping Mall, Suria KLCC, Mid Valley Megamall, The Garden, Starhill Gallery, Berjaya Times Square, Sunway Pyramid.
 In addition to these shopping centres there are a range of much cheaper and less formal place you visit to purchase much cheaper products or things which are not branded and mass produced: